Ista2000/dsa-mentorship/README.md

 ### 👨‍🏫 Who am I?

 Hi, I’m Istasis Mishra.

+Back in school, I was fortunate to represent India at the **International Olympiad in Informatics (IOI) 2018**.
+During that time, I also reached [6⭐ on CodeChef](https://www.codechef.com/users/ista2000) and [Candidate Master on Codeforces](https://codeforces.com/profile/ista2000), which gave me a strong foundation in algorithmic problem solving.

-I was fortunate to be part of the Indian team at IOI 2018, and during school I reached 6⭐ on CodeChef and Candidate Master on Codeforces.
-Later on, I joined Rubrik as a Software Engineer in 2023 and have now conducted over 20 DSA interviews as part of the hiring process.
+I went on to pursue a **dual degree (B.Tech + M.S.) in Computer Science by Research** at the **International Institute of Information Technology (IIIT) Hyderabad**, and in 2023, I joined **Rubrik** as a Software Engineer, where I’ve since conducted 20+ DSA interviews as part of the hiring process.

-A few years ago, I spent a year teaching at Unacademy, and have also helped peers prepare for ICPC and Olympiads — some of whom went on to great engineering colleges.
+A few years ago, I also spent a year [teaching at Unacademy](https://unacademy.com/@ista2000/batches), and over time, I’ve had the opportunity to mentor peers preparing for ICPC and Olympiads — many of whom have gone on to excel at top engineering colleges.

-This bootcamp is simply my way of bringing together everything I’ve learned — a space to go deep into DSA, with a focus on first principles over memorization.
+This mentorship is my way of bringing it all together — a place to share what I’ve learned, and to teach DSA the way I believe it should be taught: through clarity, first principles, and honest, structured practice.
 No grind.
 No fluff.
-Just honest understanding.
+Just deep understanding.

+You can learn a bit more about my journey [in this interview with Coding Ninjas](https://www.youtube.com/watch?v=5f1eZ8Dfh_M) (_Pardon me, this is a very old interview 😅_).

+Also, feel free to check out some of my [free sessions on YouTube](https://youtube.com/playlist?list=PLnLzvuRT69I_rEdZcVUMFkn01u9qIz1UM&si=_HlkKue9FVtz8q6w) — I hope they help!

 ---